 The Cigar Lake / Waterbury project includes the fully developed Cigar Lake mine, currently In Production as an underground mining operation, and is located near Waterbury Lake in northern Saskatchewan, Canada approximately 660 km north of Saskatoon.
-Cameco has reported that the project is currently owned by a joint venture of four companies, being Cameco (50.025%), Orano Canada Inc. (37.1%), Idemitsu Canada Resources Ltd. (7.875%), and TEPCO Resources Inc. (5%).
+Cameco has reported that the project is currently owned by a joint venture of three companies, being Cameco (54.547%), Orano Canada Inc. (40.453%), and TEPCO Resources Inc. (5%).

 Under the Cigar Lake Joint Venture Agreement and related agreements, made effective January 1, 2002, the Mineral Lease and Mineral Claims were divided into the Cigar Lake lands, consisting of ML-5521 and claim S-106558, and the Waterbury Lake lands, consisting of the remaining 38 claims.
-According to the Cameco 2020 AIF, Cameco has been the operator for the Cigar Lake lands since 2002 and Orano is the operator of the Waterbury Lake lands and is also contract exploration operator of the remaining Cigar Lake lands.
+Cameco has been the operator for the Cigar Lake lands since 2002 and Orano is the operator of the Waterbury Lake lands and is also contract exploration operator of the remaining Cigar Lake lands.

-The Cameco 2020 AIF disclosed that Cigar Lake is the world's highest-grade uranium mine with grades that are 100 times the world average.
-Cameco disclosed that the mine has a licenced capacity of 18 Mlbs $U_3O_8$ annually.
-Cameco also disclosed that estimated operating costs for the mine are \$15.98 per pound $U_3O_8$ based on operating and capital cost estimates for the estimated life of mine, stated in constant 2020 dollars and reflecting a forecast life of mine mill production of 163.1 Mlbs $U_3O_8$ , including estimated milling costs.
+The Cameco 2021 AIF disclosed that Cigar Lake is the world's highest-grade uranium mine with grades that are 100 times the world average.
+Cameco disclosed that the mine has a licenced capacity of 18 Mlbs U3O8 annually.
+Cameco also disclosed that estimated operating costs for the mine are \$18.28 per pound U3O8 based on operating and capital cost estimates for the estimated life of mine, stated in constant 2021 dollars and reflecting a forecast life of mine mill production of 150 Mlbs U3O8, including estimated milling costs.
 This would place Cigar Lake amongst the lowest cost uranium projects in the world.

-The Cameco 2020 AIF disclosed that the Cigar Lake mine produced 93.0 Mlbs pounds of $U_3O_8$ from 2014 through 2020.
-Cameco further disclosed in its management's discussion and analysis for the three and six months ended June 30, 2021 an additional 2.6 Mlbs of production over the first two quarters of 2021, bringing total packaged production to date of 95.6 Mlbs.
+The Cameco 2021 AIF disclosed that the Cigar Lake mine produced 105.0 Mlbs pounds of U3O8 from 2014 through 2021, with a total of 12.2 Mlbs (100% basis) produced in 2021.
+Cameco further disclosed in its management's discussion and analysis for the quarter ended March 31, 2022 an additional 3.8 Mlbs (100% basis) of production over the first quarter of 2022, with Cameco's share of such production being 1.9 Mlbs, bringing total packaged production to date of 108.8 Mlbs.

-The Cameco 2020 AIF disclosed that the Cigar Lake uranium deposit was discovered in 1981 by surface exploration drilling.
+The Cameco 2021 AIF disclosed that the Cigar Lake uranium deposit was discovered in 1981 by surface exploration drilling.
 The deposit was subsequently delineated by surface drilling during the period 1982 to 1986, followed by several small campaigns of drilling for geotechnical and infill holes to 2007.
 Cameco disclosed that test mining was carried out between 1987 and 1992 and that the development of the Cigar Lake underground mine began in 2005, but development was delayed due to water inflows.

-The Cameco 2020 AIF disclosed that from 2006 through 2008, the Cigar Lake project suffered several setbacks as a result of three water inflow incidents.
+The Cameco 2021 AIF disclosed that from 2006 through 2008, the Cigar Lake project suffered several setbacks as a result of three water inflow incidents.
 The first occurred in 2006, resulting in the flooding of the then partially completed Shaft No. 2.
 The two subsequent incidents involved inflows in the mine workings connected to Shaft No. 1 and resulted in flooding of the mine workings.
 Cameco disclosed that it executed recovery and remediation plans for all three inflows.
 Re-entry into the main mine workings was achieved in 2010 and work to secure the mine was completed in 2011.